shivannis/xandr-docs-public/xandr-docs/articles/invest/use-cases-for-cross-device-targeting.md

 ---

-# Microsoft Invest  - use cases for cross-device targeting and measurement
+# Microsoft Invest  - Use cases for cross-device targeting and measurement

 Cross-device targeting and measurement can effectively address several key goals for advertisers, including per-user frequency capping,